Install Tyk API Gateway on Heroku

 When deploying to the app, the container must be released manually after pushing the image to the app:

 heroku container:push --recursive -a analytics-app-name heroku container:release web -a analytics-app-name heroku container:release pump -a analytics-app-name

 heroku container:push --recursive -a gateway-app-name heroku container:release web -a gateway-app-name

 Please allow several minutes for the first deployment to start as additional infrastructure is being created for it.
 Next deployments are faster.

-Private spaces maintain stable set of IPs that can be used for whitelisting (e.g. on an external database service).
+Private spaces maintain stable set of IPs that can be used for allowing fixed set of IPs on your upstream side (e.g. on an external database service).
 Find them using the following command:

 heroku spaces:info --space test-space-virginia

 Alternatively VPC peering can be used with the private spaces if external service supports it.
 This way exposure to external network can be avoided.
 For instance, see MongoDB Atlas guide for setting this up.

 The minimal Heroku Redis add-on plan that installs into your private space is currently

 private-7.
 Please refer to Heroku’s Redis with private spaces guide for more information.